-As is common knowledge, the vast population of over 1 billion in China paves the way for fantastic consumerism which we Westerners should become involved with.
-All company’s need is to be recognised in order to succeed, and the best way to do this is through Search Engine Optimisation.
+The vast population of over 1 billion people in China paves the way for fantastic consumerism which we Westerners should become involved with.
+All company’s need is to be recognized to succeed, and the best way to do this is through Search Engine Optimisation.
 However, when looking to heighten your company’s SEO in China, there are a few things you need to be weary of.

 [*data from a research firm based in Beijing called Analysys International]

-Here are four important steps to ensure that you are maximising your company’s potential and heading in the right direction with regards to exposing your company to the vast Chinese community.
+Here are four important steps to ensure that you are maximizing your company’s potential and heading in the right direction with regards to exposing your company to the vast Chinese community.